neprune/todo/README.md

 A CLI tool that lets you keep on top of your TODOs.

-Set up a `todo.yaml` config in your repo:
+Set up a `todo.yaml` config in the root of your repo:
 ```
 # Glob patterns that will match with files containing your source code.
 src_glob_patterns: